sullivankyle06/inference-and-causality-week2/README.md

-# Session 3 — Inference and Causality
+# Session 3 and 4 — Inference and Causality

 This repository contains the materials for **Session X** of *Course Y*.
 - Slides: see [`slides/`](./slides/) folder